-One day you comb through your beautiful bleach blonde hair when you notice that it isn’t as blonde as you hoped it would be!
+One day you comb through your beautiful bleach-blonde hair when you notice that it isn’t as blonde as you hoped it would be!
+And where did those grey tones come from!?
 There are many different tones in hair that can shift the overall color effect in different ways

-The platinum, silver tones can look amazing on many people, but they may not be desirable for you.
+The platinum and silver tones can look amazing on many people, but they may not be right for you.
 Sometimes they just look dull and grey!
-There’s only one solution:to get rid of them.
+There’s only one solution: to get rid of them.

 Graying tones on bleached blonde hair may be fine for some… but it isn’t for many.
 So what can be done about it?

 The solution will vary depending on the circumstance and the cause of gray tones on your blonde hair.
-Such causes are as follows:
+The common causes of grey tones are the following:

 - Due to the toner applied after bleaching

 - Due to ashy toner

 Let’s zoom in on each of these.